 This tutorial can be used as a reference or followed in order after first installing PostgreSQL on windows.
-If you don't have PostgreSQL installed check out our Windows installation tutorial.
+If you don't have PostgreSQL installed check out our PostgreSQL installation tutorial for windows.

 If you're new to Postgres, it's a good idea to get familiar with the psql shell as you may find yourself needing it from time to time.
 Start the shell from the start menu and hit enter when asked for Server, Database, Port, Username and enter the password you chose when you first installed postgres.